Ketel Marte Player Props: Diamondbacks vs. Mets

-On Wednesday, Ketel Marte (.250 batting average in his past 10 games, with four home runs, five walks and 10 RBI) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 9:40 PM ET.
+Ketel Marte -- batting .250 with three home runs, five walks and seven RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the New York Mets, with Carlos Carrasco on the mound, on July 6 at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Angels.
+He had a hitless showing in his last game (0-for-1) against the Mets.

 Ketel Marte Game Info & Props vs. the Mets